 Who doesn’t want a great booty?
-The answer is pretty much no one, but as you test out different butt workouts in your quest for the perfect butt, you may find yourself wondering, “Am I wasting my time?
+The answer is pretty much no one!
+But as you test out different butt workouts in your quest for the perfect butt, you may find yourself wondering, “Am I wasting my time?
 Are great butts born or made?”
-The good news is even if you weren’t blessed with the genetic code for a perfect backside, you can tap in to my targeted butt workouts to build the best butt of your life, no matter what your age.
+The good news is this: even if you weren’t blessed with the genetic code for a perfect backside, you can tap into my targeted butt workouts found below to help build the best butt of your life, no matter what your age.

 But first, let’s explore a little booty background.
-The “glutes” are formed by the gluteus maximus, gluteus medius and gluteus minimus muscles, and are superimposed by a layer of fat.
-This large muscle group impacts everything from bending over and standing back up to maintaining posture.
-The buttocks are pretty important, since they allow us to sit upright without needing to rest our weight on our feet as four-legged animals do.
+The butt muscles are technically the “glutes”, which include the gluteus maximus, gluteus medius and gluteus minimus muscles.
+They are all superimposed by a layer of fat.
+This large muscle group impacts everything from bending over and standing back up to maintaining correct posture.
+You can see why the butt muscles (or buttocks) are pretty important, since they allow us to sit upright without needing to rest our weight on our feet, as other four-legged animals do.

-Now that we have some understanding of purpose, let’s get back to the question, “Are great butts born or made?”
-The truth is it’s a little bit of both.
+Now that we have some understanding of the butt muscles’ purpose, let’s get back to the question, “Are great butts born or made?”
+The truth is it’s a little bit of both!

-The deadlift is a great exercise for the butt, but like all other exercises, it must be done with proper form to prevent injury.
+The deadlift is one of the best exercise for your glutes, but like all other exercises, it must be done with proper form to prevent injury.
 First, choose a weight, either hand weights or a barbell, that’s slightly challenging but not too heavy so you’re able to properly perform the exercise.
 Start with the barbells or hand weights in your hands just outside your thighs.
 Feet are hip distance apart.
 Knees are slightly bent.
 Hips are slightly tucked.

 Starting at the top, lower the upper body while keeping the chest proud and sticking the butt back.
 Keep the back flat (do not hunch the back).
 Lower to about mid-shin or just below the knees, then slowly raise back to the standing upright position.
 Repeat 10–20 times.
 As you get stronger, you can increase the weight, but be careful to not overdo it.